uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

    accessor supports several :ref:`dataset` implementations to be passed in, it is not necessary to support all access modes for every input object.
-For example, tables shall support single read-only mode according to their :ref:`concept <table>` definision.
+For example, tables shall support single read-only mode according to their :ref:`concept <table>` definition.

 4. Shall name reading and writing operations consistently.
-Reading operation name shall follow next pattern: :code:`pull_*()`, while writing operation shall be named with accordance to folllowing: :code:`push_*()`.
+Reading operation name shall follow next pattern: :code:`pull_*()`, while writing operation shall be named with accordance to following: :code:`push_*()`.

 5. Shall be lightweight.
-Its constructors from :ref:`dataset` implementations shall not have heavy operations like copy of data, reading, writing, any sort of convertions.
+Its constructors from :ref:`dataset` implementations shall not have heavy operations like copy of data, reading, writing, any sort of conversions.
 These operations shall be performed by heavy operations :code:`pull_*()` and :code:`push_*()`.
 It is not necessary to have copy- or move- constructors for accessor implementations since it shall be designed for use in the local scope.